How pricing works

 Surge for the actual time of day

-× 1.40 AM rush · × 1.30 PM rush · × 1.45 evening · + 0.30 in active rain/snow
+× 1.40 AM rush · × 1.30 PM rush · × 1.45 evening · × 1.03 weather buffer

 School drop-off and pickup land squarely on rideshare surge windows.
 This is the line item most parents don't realize they're paying when they DIY with Uber — and it's why a shared route saves real money.
+The 1.03× weather buffer is built into every ride, so there are no surprise charges on stormy days.

 4